OSHA Heat Rule: What Employers Should Know

 • If employees wear vapor barrier clothing, how to evaluate heat stress hazards related to clothing and how to protect those workers

-• What training will be provided to employees and supervisors
+• What heat safety training will be provided to employees and supervisors, including preventing heat stress

-• Emergency response plan, including emergency contact information, procedures for medical assistance, and methods for cooling affected employees
+• Emergency response plan, including emergency contact information, procedures for medical assistance, methods for cooling affected employees, and steps to protect workers from heat illness

 Non-managerial employees should be involved in HIIPP development and updates and review the plan annually or after significant heat-related incidents.
-If you have multiple similar worksites, you can create a unified HIIPP with site-specific details.
+These heat illness prevention plans should also be reevaluated after a recordable heat illness.
+If you have multiple similar worksites, you can create a unified HIIPP with site-specific heat risk evaluations and site-specific details.

 2. Designate a Day-to-Day Heat Supervisor

-The second step to comply with OSHA’s new heat rule is to determine who at the worksite will be responsible throughout the day for monitoring conditions and ensuring employees are adhering to the heat plan.
-This should be a responsible person working on-site, such as a foreman, jobsite supervisor, plant manager, safety director, or anyone who has received proper training.
+The second step to comply with OSHA’s proposed heat rule is to determine who at the worksite will be responsible throughout the day for supporting occupational safety and health compliance and helping enforce heat safety by monitoring conditions and ensuring employees are adhering to the heat plan.
+This should be a responsible person working on-site, such as a foreman, jobsite supervisor, plant manager, safety director, or anyone who has received proper training in occupational safety.

 To be properly trained, your Heat Supervisor should know how to: